Skip to main content

 Dr Simon Townsend

-I also write on the philosophies and political theories of several twentieth-century Nietzscheans, including Georges Bataille and Michel Foucault, both in respect to their interpretations of Nietzsche and their overall body of work.
-I am also interested in contemporary agonistic democracy, both the Nietzschean and non-Nietzschean strands, which focuses on the inevitability of conflict between social groups and the necessity of processing this conflict democratically.
+Additionally, I write about the philosophies and political theories of several Nietzschean thinkers from the twentieth century, such as Georges Bataille and Michel Foucault.
+This encompasses their interpretations of Nietzsche's work and their broader philosophical contributions.
+My interests extend to contemporary agonistic democracy, encompassing both Nietzschean and non-Nietzschean perspectives.
+This area of study emphasizes the inevitability of conflict among social groups and the necessity of handling this conflict through democratic means.

 Research interests